 Requirements

-To use TGC, you’ll first need the SkyTrak Launch Monitor with the Game-Improvement Plan or above.
-The plan costs $99.95/year, but one free year is included with many SkyTrak simulator packages.
+To use TGC, you’ll first need a ST or ST+ system with the Essential Plan.
+The plan costs $129.95/year, but one free year is included with most SkyTrak simulator packages.

 Next, you’ll need a subscription to TGC 2019.
-You should know that this is much more affordable than the Expanded version of E6 CONNECT, both for the one-time and annual purchases.
+You should know that this is much more affordable than the Expanded version of E6 CONNECT.

 The Golf Club 2019 can only be run on PC (Windows).
 For information about minimum and recommended requirements for running the software, go to this page.